Ryan Grant (wide receiver): Indianapolis Colts

 On March 13, 2018, the Baltimore Ravens announced their intention to sign Grant to a four-year, $29 million contract with $14.5 million guaranteed.
 However, he failed his physical the next day, and the deal was voided making him a free agent.
-Grant ended up passing the Indianapolis Colts physical and signed a one-year, $5 million deal with them on March 20, 2018.
+Grant ended up passing the Indianapolis Colts' physical and signed a one-year, $5 million contract with them on March 20.
 In 2018, Grant appeared in 14 contests and made a career-high 10 starts for the Colts.
 In the regular season, he tallied 35 receptions for 334 yards, marks that each ranked fifth on the squad, while adding one receiving touchdown.

 Oakland Raiders

 On April 3, 2019, Grant signed with the Oakland Raiders.

-Grant made his debut with the Raiders in week 1 against the Denver Broncos.
-In the game, Grant made 3 catches for 16 yards in the 24–16 win.
-He was released on September 25, 2019.
+Grant made his debut with the Raiders in Week 1 against the Denver Broncos.
+In the game, Grant made three catches for 16 yards in the 24–16 win.
+He was released by Oakland on September 25.